 • Automatic RAID parameter recognition.

 • Creates image files for an entire hard drive, logical disk, or its part.
 Such image files can be processed like regular disks.
-Images can be either simple exact object copies (Plain images) compatible with the previous versions of R-Studio , or compressed images that can be compressed, split into several parts, and password-protected.
-Such images are fully compatible with the images created by R-Drive Image , but incompatible with the previous versions of R-Studio .
+Images can be either simple exact object copies (Plain images) compatible with the previous versions of R‑Studio for Linux , or compressed images that can be compressed, split into several parts, and password-protected.
+Such images are fully compatible with the images created by R-Drive Image , but incompatible with the previous versions of R‑Studio for Linux .
 Images may be saved either on the local or remote computer.
-R-Studio can scan objects while creating their images.
+R‑Studio for Linux can scan objects while creating their images.

 • Recovers files on damaged or deleted partitions.